-It is very common for me to get e-mails asking what a sender meant by having only certain text in their e-mail purposely changed to red.
+It is common for me to get emails asking what a sender meant by including specific text in their email that has been purposely changed to red.

 Red is an aggressive color.
-The term “seeing red” means that someone is mad or so upset that they are seeing red.
-So it goes without saying that when it comes to communicating with the written word it is safe to assume when someone changes select text to red — that they are making a point.
+The term “seeing red” means that someone is mad or so upset that they see red.

-And, when you use red, you leave the level of emphasis up to the person on the other side to decide the level of emphasis you may have meant.
-Plan on them adding more emphasis than you may have intended!
+And, when you use red, a known aggressive color, you risk leaving that level of emphasis up to the person on the other side to decide the level of intensity you implied.
+So plan on them, adding more emphasis than you may have intended.